Dark-Avenger-Reborn/DRILL_V3/README.md

 cd DRILL_V3
 bash ./install.sh
 ```

-We recommend not running DRILL V3 behind a proxy as it can mess with IP grabbing issues.
-If you can, please use an open port or tested software like ngrok or Cloudflare Tunnels to reduce problems.
+We recommend not running DRILL V3 behind a proxy as it can cause IP grabbing issues.
+Use an open port or tested services like ngrok or Cloudflare Tunnels.

+---

 ## 🖥️ Usage

 ```bash